Inbox Management – how to help win the battle

 Hi, this is another episode of Smooth Sailing Online Support TV.
 I’m your host and Captain Lyndsay Phillips, sharing with you the choppy waters of fast paced business growth.

-Today I’m going to be talking to you about an issue that we all have and we all face, that is emails and of course battling the inbox.
+Today I’m going to be talking to you about an issue that we all have and we all face, that is emails and of course inbox management.
 We all know what it’s like to wake up Monday morning and see like two to three hundred emails in there.
 It’s like, oh my god, how are we going to get through it?
 We do have a few tips for you today on to help manage that and mitigate a little bit of it.
-These tips I definitely suggest to my clients.
+These inbox management tips I definitely suggest to my clients.
 I use them, my team uses them so I’m going to share them with you today.

 That is another episode of great Smooth Sailing Business tips for you today.
 If you are managing or trying to get through the choppy waters of fast paced business growth in your business, I definitely recommend reaching out to myself and letting myself and my team support you in your business.
 We’ve got some great comprehensive support services for you.
 Check me out at ssonlinesupport.com or you can email be direct at email@example.com.
 Until another episode next week on Smooth Sailing Online Support TV, again I’m your host and captain Lyndsay Phillips.
 I wish you a productive and profitable week.

 May the winds always be at your back.